01 of 13

 At this point, it may be helpful to slide the ring onto a dowel or other round object.
 It helps to hold the beadwork steady and maintain the shape.
 Try to avoid making the peyote tube too large because this will cause the beadwork to collapse when you remove it from the tube.
 Also, make sure your beadwork is not too tight around the tube.
 If the tension is loose, the tube will collapse and be floppy.

-As you... can see, I am using a mechanical pencil to hold my beadwork.Continue to 7 of 13 below.
+As you can see, we are using a mechanical pencil to hold our beadwork.Continue to 7 of 13 below.

 07 of 13